Wheesung: Military service

 On November 7, 2011, he enlisted for mandatory military service.
 He served 21 months of active service after completing five-week of basic training course at a boot camp in Nonsan, South Chungcheong Province.

 On July 11, 2012, Wheesung was granted a 9 nights, 10 days temporary leave from the army to undergo surgery for a herniated disc as well as other medical conditions such as bilateral shoulders dislocation, psoriasis, and alopecia.

-In August 9, 2013, Wheesung was discharged from the military.
+On August 9, 2013, Wheesung was discharged from the military.

 Drug use

 In 2013, the singer was accused of using propofol from 2011 to early 2013 in various places including dermatology clinics in Gangnam, Seoul.
 Wheesung claimed he used it to treat a herniated disk and hair loss.
 The court later cleared him of the allegations.

 On March 31, 2020, Wheesung was found passed out in a bathroom of a shopping mall in Seoul after using Etomidate.
 A black bag containing four syringes and five white vials were found lying next to him.
 Not being classified as a narcotic in South Korea, police released him but confiscated the items of the black bag.
 On the same day, the man who sold drugs to Wheesung without a doctor's prescription was arrested after a CCTV analysis of Wheesung's trail prior to his discovery unconscious in the bathroom.

 On April 2, 2020, Wheesung was found again collapsed in a bathroom of a hotel in Gwangjin District, Seoul, with a syringe and a glass bottle containing Etomidate.
 Although released, a hair and urine test analysis was performed.

 In April 2020, ex-TV personality Amy revealed she and a celebrity friend, later confirmed to be Wheesung, partook in recreational propofol use.
 While investigating a tip, the police had come to suspect Wheesung of purchasing propofol and sent his case to the prosecution with a recommendation of indictment.
 Later, Wheesung was charged for propofol use several times in December 2019.

-At the first trial on January 19, 2021, prosecutors at the Daegu District Court sought a three year prison sentence.
+At the first trial on January 19, 2021, prosecutors at the Daegu District Court sought a three-year prison sentence.
 Wheesung pleaded guilty and received a sentence of one year in prison, probation for two years, 40 hours of community service, and 40 hours of drug treatment lectures.